-Boost Your Candle & Products Sales in a Troubled Economy!
+Boost Your Candle & Products Sales in any Economy!

-With the cost of soy wax, glass, and of course shipping, increasing, you may be asking yourself if this is really worth it.
+With the cost of soy wax, glass, and of course shipping, increasing almost every year, you may be asking yourself if this is really worth it.
 Or worse, you may be telling yourself “people won’t pay that for my candles”.

-We have several new customers, new to candle making, whose businesses are flourishing in spite of the fact that our economy is cooling and there doesn’t seem to be much “Good News” on the news lately.
+We have several new customers, new to candle making, whose businesses flourish in spite of the "economy".
+Whether it's cooling and there doesn’t seem to be much “Good News” on the news lately or whether it's a booming economy.
 Why?
-Could it be, in part, because nobody told them things were “bad” right now?
 What are they doing right?

 Maybe it’s their unrelenting enthusiasm for their new found craft, where they can make something completely special, unique, with so many scents to choose from, and even healthier than what the average person will buy off the big store shelf.
 They’re so excited they can’t wait to share it with all their friends, family and even the person behind them at the grocery store line.
 “Here’s my card”.
 Remember those days?